 Walmart Foundation grant will help UNCF-member institutions prepare for the comprehensive 10-year accreditation reaffirmation or the five-year interim report, as required by their respective accrediting body, Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) or the Higher Learning Commission (HLC).
 ICB also provides high-priority technical assistance to institutions that require additional support beyond the normal accreditation cycle.

 For 2018, five institutions – Interdenominational Theological Center, Livingstone College, Paine College, St. Augustine’s University and Spelman College – were selected for 10-year reaffirmation reviews and awarded $20,000 grants and technical assistance support.
-Two HBCUs – LeMoyne-Owen College and Wiley College – were selected for the five-year interim review intervention, and each received a $10,000 grant and technical assistance support.
+Two HBCUs – LeMoyne-Owen College and Wiley University – were selected for the five-year interim review intervention, and each received a $10,000 grant and technical assistance support.
 Four other HBCUs – Bennett College, Bethune-Cookman University, Fisk University and Johnson C. Smith University – have received high-priority technical assistance support from ICB.
 In total, the Foundation’s investment has supported and strengthened 11 HBCUs this program year.